kiran-dr/searching-methods-in-data-structures/README.md

-This repository consists of searchng methods from data structures as below :
+This repository consists of search methods from data structures as below :

-1.Linear search
+##1.Linear search

-2.Binary search
+##2.Binary search